microsoft/code-with-engineering-playbook/docs/developer-experience/readme.md

 - Start - Launch end-to-end to simulate execution in a deployed environment.
 - Debug - Attach debugger to started solution, set breakpoints, step through code, and inspect variables.

-If effort is invested to make these activities as easy as possible, **the returns on that effort will be multiply the longer the project runs and the larger the team**.
+If effort is invested to make these activities as easy as possible, **the returns on that effort will increase the longer the project runs, and the larger the team is**.

 ## Defining End-to-End